 Best Practices

-Establish clear criteria and consistently apply them to avoid legal issues associated with fair housing laws.
+Establish and consistently implement clear criteria to avoid legal complications associated with fair housing laws.

-- Rent and Deposit Details: Such as due dates, late fees, and security deposit terms.
+- Rent and Deposit Details: Such as payments due, late fees assessed and security deposit terms should all be clear.

 - Rules: Establish smoking, pet, and subleasing policies that comply with local laws.
 Speak to an attorney for guidance or use reliable templates as needed to make this easier.